XIII (2003 video game): Synopsis

 With the coup thwarted, Walter holds a party on his private yacht.
-While seeking him out, XIII overhears Kim arguing with Walter and enters the latter's private office to hear a weakened Mongoose on the speakerphone trying to contact Number I, the leader of the conspiracy.
-XIII then has one final flashback in which he recalls that he was on that yacht previously when he came close to identifying Number I; realising the person he saw in the office he is currently standing in was Walter.
+While seeking him out, XIII overhears Kim arguing with Walter and enters the latter's private office to hear a weakened Mongoose on the speakerphone trying to contact Number I. XIII then has one final flashback in which he recalls that he was on that yacht previously when he came close to identifying Number I; realising the person he saw in the office he is currently standing in was Walter.
 The game ends on a cliffhanger when Walter, accompanied by armed bodyguards, finds XIII in the office, leaving whether or not Walter is, in fact, Number I ambiguous.

 Development

 Ubisoft announced on March 13, 2002, that it would be working on a game called XIII.
 Based on the comic book of the same name by Belgian Jean Van Hamme.
 The game debuted at an event in Montreal, and was submitted at the 2002 Electronic Entertainment Expo in May 2002, with such games as Doom III, Max Payne 2 and Warcraft III: Reign of Chaos.
 On November 22, 2002, Ubi Soft announced a delay of the game.
 Justin Calvert of GameSpot guessed that the time would be used to thoroughly check the game and implement additional features on other platforms.

 On May 7, 2003, Ubisoft announced that singer, actress and model Eve would be the voice for major character Jones.
-Ubisoft's vice president of marketing, Tony Kee, stated that she was the perfect choice for the role, admitting that she has "a combination of style, sexiness, and attitude—perfect attributes that describe the Jones character."
-Two months later, two other major voice acts were revealed: David Duchovny would play Jason Fly (XIII), while Adam West, General Carrington.
+Ubisoft's vice president of marketing, Tony Kee, stated that she was the perfect choice for the role, praising her "combination of style, sexiness, and attitude—perfect attributes that describe the Jones character."
+Two months later, two other major voice acts were revealed: David Duchovny would play Jason Fly (XIII) and Adam West General Carrington.
 The official site was launched on August 19, featuring videos and information about the gameplay.
 Ubisoft implemented a pre-order on September 4, promising a free demonstration version with multiplayer and soundtrack.

 The game was promoted at the Fall College Tour from September to October.
 Beginning at Cornell University and finishing at the University of Southern California, the tour featured demonstrations of games, playable via the 50-screen GamePort system.
 Another demo, multiplayer-only, was issued on October 2, but the discovery of a bug led to its removal.
 A different fixed demo was released a day later.
 Xbox players had the opportunity from December 15 on to win one of 50 copies of the game.
 The campaign was dubbed "13 Days to Xmas": those who spent not less than 13 hours playing until Christmas were qualified for the contest.
 The winner was randomly selected on January 9.